coopie/mesite/posts/playing_around_with_noise_as_targets.md

 }
 ``` -->

 For the last year or so, I have been experimenting with the Noise as Target (NAT) framework<sup><a href="#fn1" id="ref1">1</a></sup>.
 It's a mechanism which can train a model to map one probability distribution to another without any labels.
-These distributions could be (technically) anything - Images of cats to Gaussian noise, French sentences to English sentences etc.
+These distributions could be (technically) anything: Images of cats to Gaussian noise, French sentences to English sentences etc.

-Recently I have been exploring if NAT could be used to teach a model to "learn" a monochrome image - by mapping Gaussian Noise to the 2D distribution of a the image.
+Recently I have been exploring if NAT could be used to teach a model to "learn" a monochrome image by mapping Gaussian noise to the 2D distribution of a the image.
 It's a long way off from being photorealistic, but I think the results are interesting in their own right - and at least nice to look at.

 [All the code is open sourced for those who which to make their own NAT image.](https://github.com/coopie/nat_playground)